MwangiR/Group1_Project/README.md

 ```
 When I go to a webpage, I can view tickets for upcoming shows for the artists in
-my personsal spotify playlists.
+my personal spotify playlists.
 I can also view a map of where the shows and read
 information about the artists.
 ```